gphat/censorinus/README.md

 **Note:** You can call `c.shutdown` to forcibly end things.
 The threads in this executor are flagged as deaemon threads so ending your program will cause any unsent metrics to be lost.

+## Batching

+Specifying a `maxBatchSize` in characters will trigger batching of metrics into newline-separated batches when more than one metric is queued.
+This may reduce overhead due to fewer syscalls being required to send along UDP packets.
+Note:
+Be sure and choose a value that is compatible with your network's MTU!
+1500 is usually safe but loopback devices can often be larger.
+Also verify that your upstream metric system can handle newline delimited metrics!

 # Synchronous